 Evaluating expense vs. investment

-A modern dental website is one of your biggest opportunities to impress potential (and existing) patients.
+A modern dental website design is one of your biggest opportunities to impress potential (and existing) patients.
 We encourage you to think of it as an important investment, as much as it is a necessary “expense.”
-When you are ready to graduate from your rent-a-site or break it off with Billy Bob, you should totally talk to us.
-We can give you an idea of what that investment looks like, whether it’s with us or with one of our competitors.
+When you are ready to graduate from your cheap dental website, you should totally talk to us.
+We can give you an idea of what that investment looks like.